Regulatory guide - WHS civil penalty provisions

 2. Proceedings

-Proceedings for a contravention of a WHS civil penalty provision may be brought by:
+Court proceedings may be brought against a person for a contravention of a WHS civil penalty provision by:[5]

 - Comcare